mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 Advanced users and programmers can create :class:`Aggregate` objects directly using ``kwargs``, see :ref:`Aggregate Class`.

-**Example.** This example uses ``build`` to make an :class:`Aggregate` with a Poisson frequency, mean 5, and gamma severity with mean 10 and CV 1 .
+**Example.** This example uses :meth:`build` to make an :class:`Aggregate` with a Poisson frequency, mean 5, and gamma severity with mean 10 and CV 1 .
 It includes more discussion than the example above.
 The line breaks improve readability but are cosmetic.

 .. ipython:: python
     :okwarning:

-    a = build('agg Example1 '
+    a02 = build('agg TenM:02 '
               '5 claims '
               'sev gamma 10 cv 1 '
               'poisson')
-    qd(a)
+    qd(a02)

 The quick display reports summary exact and estimated frequency, severity, and aggregate statistics.
 These make it easy to see if the numerical estimation appears valid.
 Look for a small error in the mean and close second (CV) and third (skew) moments. ``qd`` displays the dataframe ``a.describe``.